-"Stormwater management plan" means a document(s) containing material describing methods for complying with the requirements of Section 23.2-32 of the Stormwater Management Code.
+"Stormwater management plan" means a document(s) containing material describing methods for complying with the requirements of Section 23.2-32 of the Stormwater Management Code the VESMP.

-"Stormwater Pollution Prevention Plan" or "SWPPP" means a document that is prepared in accordance with good engineering practices and that identifies potential sources of pollutants that may reasonably be expected to affect the quality of stormwater discharges from the construction site, and otherwise meets the requirements of the Stormwater Management Code.
-In addition the document shall identify and require the implementation of control measures, and shall include, but not be limited to the inclusion of or the incorporation by reference of, an approved erosion and sediment control plan, an approved stormwater management plan, and a pollution prevention plan.
+"Stormwater Pollution Prevention Plan" or "SWPPP" means a document that is prepared in accordance with good engineering practices and that identifies potential sources of pollutants that may reasonably be expected to affect the quality of stormwater discharges. from the construction site, and otherwise meets the requirements of the Stormwater Management Code.
+In addition the document.
+A SWPPP required under the VESMP for construction activities shall identify and require the implementation of control measures, and shall include, but not be limited to the inclusion of or the incorporation by reference of, an approved erosion and sediment control plan, an approved stormwater management plan, and a pollution prevention plan.